2000 2001 2002 2003 2004 2005 2007 2011

 During ASIMO's first press demonstration, two different variations made their debut.
 The first, we already discussed and is the official version, but the second actually came out on stage first, with a different set of legs.

-The legs on this variation are, at least from the exterior, the exact same legs as ASIMO R (2003).[5]
+The legs on this variation are, at least from the exterior, the exact same legs as ASIMO R (2003), besides color.[5]
 To my knowledge, this was the only time it was seen.
 I am unaware of why they chose to do this, but we can speculate.
 Assuming that these legs were used throughout the development stage, having hardware capable of testing the new control software before the new legs were finished, it's possible there was a feature that they wanted to show off that wasn't fully reliable on the new legs, or they needed two ASIMOs on stage but only had this prototype available at the time, or something completely different.
 Whatever the reason, it's still interesting that two different variations of the same ASIMO model were onstage at the same time.

 References